Hallie Booth

 What do you attribute your success to?

-I attribute my success to the mentors and role models who shaped my career.
-Linda Jackson, the superintendent of Covington Schools, had a profound impact on my professional growth and helped guide me toward leadership opportunities.
-I also credit my parents—both lifelong educators—who instilled in me a deep respect for teaching, learning, and service to others.
-Their influence set the foundation for the work I do today.
+I attribute much of my success to the mentors and role models who shaped my career.
+Lynda Jackson, superintendent of Covington Schools, played a pivotal role in my professional growth and encouraged me to pursue leadership opportunities.
+I also credit my parents, both lifelong educators, who instilled in me a deep respect for teaching, learning, and service to others.
+My brother has been a steady source of support and encouragement throughout my journey, and my husband has been my rock, always believing in me and my ability to take on any challenge.
+Together, their influence laid the foundation for the educator and leader I am today.

 What advice would you give to young women entering your industry?